cbadici/thingworx-infotableselector-widget/README.md

 [Unofficial/Not Supported] Infotable selector widget that allows a variety of client-side operations on infotables.
 It was not created by me.
 Anyone who might have information on who created it, please contact me to add credits here.

-Compared to the standard one that is widely known internally, this version has a RowCount property.
+Compared to the standard one that is widely known internally, this version has a RowCount(NUMBER), HasRows(BOOLEAN) and NoRows(BOOLEAN) properties.

 The infotable selector widget allows the developer to perform the following operations on infotables:
 -programatically setting the selected row number (works with multiple selected rows)